 In fact, Bigfoot and Bigfoot-like creatures are spotted all around the world.
-This makes Bigfoot the most geographically diverse cryptid, and raises some questions about the origins of the creature, its evolution and even its breeding habits.
+This makes Bigfoot the most geographically diverse cryptid and raises some questions about the origins of the creature, its evolution, and even its breeding habits.

-But whether Bigfoot evolved from some other massive ape species, or it’s a hominid closely related to humans, it seems, like us, to have an uncanny ability to adapt to a wide range of habitats and climates.
+Whether Bigfoot evolved from some other massive ape species, or it’s a hominid closely related to humans, it seems, like us, to have an uncanny ability to adapt to a wide range of habitats and climates.

 As we’ll see, the reason may lie in the very habitat where Bigfoot lives.
-So grab your pith helmet and butterfly net and get ready to go Bigfoot hunting!
+So grab your pith helmet and a butterfly net and get ready to go Bigfoot hunting!

-Sasquatch in the Pacific Northwest
+Sasquatch In the Pacific Northwest

 We’ll start our hunt in the Pacific Northwest, which is traditionally thought of as Bigfoot country.
-In this region he’s often referred to as Sasquatch.
+In this region, he’s often referred to as Sasquatch.
 Sasquatch sightings in this area date back to the times when Native American tribes populated the land, but it wasn’t until the 1950s that the creature came to national prominence due to the appearance of giant footprints around a logging site.

-The prints, it turns out, were probably a hoax intended to scare people aware from the logging equipment when it was left unattended.
+The prints, it turns out, were probably a hoax intended to scare people away from the logging equipment when it was left unattended.
 But in the wake of the discovery more and more tales of the giant forest monster began to surface.

 The Pacific Northwest is densely wooded, with huge expanses of unpopulated wilderness.
 In other words, it is exactly the kind of place where a shy creature like Bigfoot would want to live.
 Hundreds of sightings are reported from just this one small area of the country alone, enough to convince any squatcher to keep up the search.

-Bigfoot in Canada
+Bigfoot In Canada

 In fact, Bigfoot sightings may account for stories of the Wendigo, a big, hairy forest spirit known to northern Native American tribes.

 British Columbia is the region where the Sasquatch is most often reported in Canada.
 It makes sense, as this could be considered part of the Pacific Northwest Sasquatch habitat.
-In fact, Sasquatch range may extend all the way from the Northwestern United States, through Canada, and up into Alaska.
+In fact, the Sasquatch range may extend all the way from the Northwestern United States, through Canada, and up into Alaska.
 Whether Sasquatches migrate throughout this area or maintain steady territories is unknown.

 With all that forest, and with some very sparsely populated regions, it’s no wonder Bigfoot is getting along just fine in the Great White North!

-Bigfoot in the Eastern US
+Bigfoot In the Eastern US

 You might think the eastern part of the United States would be an unlikely place to find Bigfoot.
-After all, it’s so populated, and has been for hundreds of years.
+After all, it’s so populated and has been for hundreds of years.

 Large and dangerous animals that once roamed the east have been hunted to extinction, so if Bigfoot existed here one would think it would have either moved on or died off, but apparently not so.

-In fact, Bigfoot is spotted in Ohio, Pennsylvania and many other eastern states.
+In fact, Bigfoot is spotted in Ohio, Pennsylvania, and many other eastern states.

 How is Bigfoot managing to get along in this relatively populated section of the continent?
 One reason may be because the east is not as crowded as we like to think.

-The woods of Pennsylvania, Ohio, New Jersey and other states feature huge tracts of little-traveled wilderness, and the Appalachian Mountains make for a perfect place for Bigfoot to hide.
+The woods of Pennsylvania, Ohio, New Jersey, and other states feature huge tracts of little-traveled wilderness, and the Appalachian Mountains make for a perfect place for Bigfoot to hide.
 A quick look at the USGS Protected Areas Database shows a wide range of protected forest land in the east.

 Hunters only hunt for specific prey during specific seasons, and most are smart enough not to take a potshot at a humanoid in the woods.
 On the other hand, there are plenty of Bigfoot sightings by hunters in the Northeast and other parts of the country.

-The Bushman in Alaska
+The Bushman of Alaska

 In Alaska and parts of Canada, especially prior to the 1950s, Bigfoot is often referred to as the Bushman.
 Like Bigfoot, the Bushman is a huge, bipedal manlike creature that is covered with hair.
 Reports of Bigfoot in Alaska go back over a hundred years.
 Some tell of standard Bigfoot encounters, while others talk of Bushman allegedly causing harm to humans.